What is a degree apprenticeship

 Benefits of becoming a degree apprentice

-- You’ll gain a university degree while earning a salary, plus a professional accreditation (depending on your degree).
+- Usually you’ll gain a university degree while earning a salary, plus a professional accreditation (depending on your apprenticeship).

 - You’ll get on-the-job training as well as a higher/degree level qualification so you can apply what you learn right from the start.